 This program was created in 2017 as a launch pad for the next generation of directors.
 It focuses on underrepresented talent, and is a balance of hands-on learning with the season’s directors and development of the Fellow’s own craft.

-Kathleen is the third Roundabout Directing Fellow and will assist Daniel Aukin, James McDonald, and Margot Bordelon this season.
+Kathleen is the third Roundabout Directing Fellow and has assisted Daniel Aukin (Apologia) and James McDonald (True West) this season.
 Directing credits include: SHAME (co-creator, world premiere at Orlando and Edinburgh Fringe Festivals), The Struggle is Real (Orlando Fringe Critic’s Pick, BWW Best World Premiere Nomination), and Constellations (Fred Stone Theatre Award).
 Kathleen directed Detroit (Rollins College Theatre Memorial Award) and helmed a series of community engagement events in collaboration with the playwright, Lisa D’Amour.
 See Full Bio

 Artistic Development Associate